Airstrikes pummel Taliban in south; insurgents gain in north - NewsBreak

 A defense ministry statement said air strikes were carried out across the country, including in the southern Helmand province, where the provincial capital of Lashkar Gah is being fiercely contested.
 The Taliban control of nine of the city's 10 police districts.

 Residents in Lashkar Gah reported heavy bombing near the government radio and television station, which is under Taliban control.
-Several wedding halls and a guesthouse of the provincial governor are located near the radio and television station.
+Several wedding halls and a guesthouse of the provincial governor's are all located near the radio and television station.

-The fighting has driven thousands of people from Kandahar and Helmand provinces in the south to seek refuge in Kandahar city, which is under siege by the Taliban.
-Government forces control only three of Kandahar province's 17 districts.

-The battle for the city remains at stalemate despite days of ground and air operations.
-Most of the markets are closed, and people in the four displacement camps lack proper access to water under a scorching sun.
+Dr. Sher Ali Shaker, head of Helmand's public health department said that in past 24 hours at least three civilians were killed and 40 more including women and children were wounded during battles in Lashkar Gah city.

-In northern Afghanistan, the Taliban have taken control of most of the provincial capital of Sar-e-Pul, the head of its council, Mohammad Noor Rahmani said.
+In northern Afghanistan, the Taliban took control of most of the provincial capital of Sar-e-Pul, the head of its council, Mohammad Noor Rahmani said.
 In recent months, the group has gained control of dozens of districts across several provinces in the north.

-Meanwhile, Jawzjan province in the north remains under a three-month Taliban attack.
-The stronghold of Marshal Rashid Dostum, an Uzbek warlord, it has lost eight out of ten districts to the insurgents, who continue to advance on the capital, Shibirghan city.
+Meanwhile, Jawzjan province in the north remains under a three-month Taliban attack, with most of it's districts having surrendered to the Taliban without a fight.
+The stronghold of Rashid Dostum, an Uzbek warlord, it has lost eight out of ten districts to the insurgents, who continue to advance on the capital, Shibirghan city.

+Dustom returned to Afghanistan on Wednesday and plans to lead the fight in Shibirghan after an agreement with President Ashraf Ghani, his spokesman Ehsan Nero said.

+In the west, Taliban attacked seven different parts of Herat city but were defeated, said Jelani Farhad, a spokesman for the provincial governor.

 The Taliban onslaught seems to have intensified with the start of the final withdrawal of U.S. and NATO troops in late April.
 As attacks intensify, Afghan security forces and government troops have retaliated with increasing air strikes, aided by the United States.
 This has raised growing concerns about civilian casualties across the country.